anshganatra/SplitIT/README.md

 ## What more can be done?
-Please refer to the issue list available [here](https://github.com/orgs/NCSU-Group70-CSC505-SE-Fall-23/projects/1/views/1) to see what more can be done to make MyExpenseBot better.
-Please refer to the MyExpense project present [here](https://github.com/users/nainisha-b/projects/1) to have a look at the tasks to be done, tasks currently in progress and tasks already done.
+Please refer to the [issue list available](https://github.com/orgs/NCSU-Group70-CSC505-SE-Fall-23/projects/1/views/1) to see what more can be done to make MyExpenseBot better.
+Please refer to the [MyExpense project present](https://github.com/users/nainisha-b/projects/1) to have a look at the tasks to be done, tasks currently in progress and tasks already done.

 ## Demo